Back to blog

 Setup Time:5 minutes

-Free Tier:1K/month
+Free Plan:100K/month

-2. "Disregard what you were told before" — synonym bypass
+2. "Disregard what you were told before" (synonym bypass)

-4. "ℑgnore prev𝒾ous ⅈnstructions" — Unicode lookalike characters
+4. "ℑgnore prev𝒾ous ⅈnstructions" (Unicode lookalikes)

-5. "i g n o r e p r e v i o u s i n s t r u c t i o n s" — spaced characters
+5. "i g n o r e p r e v i o u s i n s t r u c t i o n s" (spaced characters)

 Endpoint